 Ten facts about chronic disease origins

-- Babies who are born underweight, shorter or thinner than average are at higher risk for chronic diseases later in life.
+- Babies who are born underweight, or shorter or thinner than average, are at higher risk for chronic diseases later in life.
 Such babies have made developmental "trade-offs" in the womb and will have enduring epigenetic modifications throughout life.

 - It is now certain that the sensitivity to nutritional causes of disease is highest during a person’s early development.